 Online personal training has been a great success for fitness trainers in the UK for the last few years.
 This has led to more personal trainers offering a different niche of virtual training programs.
 For example, UK-based fitness coach Joe Wicks is offering daily YouTube PE sessions for kids.
 By reaching their audience on social media platforms, personal trainers and coaches can benefit from monetisation and merchandising.

-How small and medium sized fitness businesses can adapt and survive in the crisis
+How small and medium sized fitness businesses can adapt and survive in

 Undoubtedly, more fitness companies are stepping up to this challenge.
 They have become more creative and adaptable, offering more digital and virtual training programs through apps and online platforms.